GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-114/index.md

 ## Lighthouse 10.1.1 {: #lighthouse }

 The **Lighthouse** panel now runs Lighthouse 10.1.1, with a notable change introduced in [10.1.0](https://github.com/GoogleChrome/lighthouse/releases/tag/v10.1.0).
 All audits that deal with URLs are now grouped by entity and aggregate numerical statistics such as size or duration.
+Popular third parties are also tagged with their category so it's easier to identify their purpose on the page.

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/mKXh4UJb8OBM9rCNQv5M.png", alt="Grouped audits by entity.", width="800", height="736" %}